Creepsky/creepMiner/README.md

 burst-miner
 ===========

-native burstcoin miner, its fast, its multithreaded, low memory usage, and multi-plot you can specity plot directory or files inside mining.conf file
+native burstcoin miner, its fast, its multithreaded, low memory usage, multi-account and multi-plot you can specity plot directory or files inside mining.conf file

 http://github.com/uraymeiviar/burst-miner